UDA-COPE: Unsupervised Domain Adaptation for Category-level Object Pose Estimation: Related Work

 \textbf{Multi-modal UDA.} \ xMUDA~\cite{jaritz2020xmuda} is a pioneer approach for unsupervised domain adaptation (UDA) in 2D/3D semantic segmentation for multi-modal scenarios.
-Only some methods consider the extra modality (\ie, depth) during training time and leverage such privileged information to boost adaptation performance~\cite{lee2018diverse ,vu2019dada}.
-Reza~\etal~\cite{loghmani2020unsupervised} propose multi-modal UDA in instance-level object pose estimation and it only considers relative pose on a 2D image level.
-However, multi-modal UDA approaches has not yet been explored in the category-level object pose estimation task.
+A few methods have considered an extra modality (\ie, depth) during training time and leveraged such privileged information to boost adaptation performance~\cite{lee2018diverse ,vu2019dada}.
+Reza~\etal~\cite{loghmani2020unsupervised} proposed a multi-modal UDA in instance-level object pose estimation, but it only considered relative pose on a 2D image level.
+However, multi-modal UDA approaches have not yet been explored in the category-level object pose estimation task.